astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/suppressions/type-ignore.md

 )  # fmt: skip
 ```

-## Before opening parentheses
+## Before opening parenthesis

-A suppression that applies to all errors before the openign parentheses.
+A suppression that applies to all errors before the opening parenthesis.

 ```py
 a: Test = (  # type: ignore